mk-maddin/wattpilot-HA/README.md

 4. In the bottom right, click on the Add Integration button.
 5. From the list, search and select "Fronius Wattpilot".
 6. Follow the instruction on screen to complete the set up.
+   (If connecting local/LAN you will require the local IP - for cloud connection your wattpilot serial is required)

 ![screenshot of Config Flow](doc/config_flow1.jpg)